 Stop dreaming - It's FINALLY here!
 The candy rack you have been dreaming of in now available.
-You can now match your candy fixtures with your decor as with this beautiful candy display you can choose your color.
+You can now match your candy fixtures with your decor as with this beautiful candy display with 24 acrylic bins you can choose your color.
 The default color is red however, other colors are available.

 ALLOW 4-6 WEEK LEAD TIME.
 NO RUSH ORDERS